TheOdinProject/curriculum/foundations/javascript_basics/clean_code.md

 ### Introduction

 Developers spend SO MUCH more time reading code than writing it.
 This is true even with your own code.
-As a favor to yourself and whoever will need to use, maintain, or further develop your code, please learn to write readable code.
+As a favor to yourself and whomever will need to use, maintain, or further develop your code, please learn to write readable code.

 ### Lesson Overview